 Both Costco Laminate Flooring Brands Come With Concerns

 We’ll get into the nitty-gritty of both of these points soon, but here’s a taste:

-Mohawk may have cut some corners with their Costco laminate exclusives.
+Mohawk may be targeting budget buyers with their Costco laminate exclusives.

 The Shaw laminate flooring customers get from their Costco reps appears to be fine, but there are huge concerns with installations and accountability.

 Let’s Talk About Mohawk Home: The Main Costco Laminate Flooring Brand

 Now that we’ve cleared up that Mohawk vs. Shaw vs. Costco weirdness, let’s talk about the actual laminate flooring that Costco sells.

 As we mentioned, Mohawk Home is the laminate line sold exclusively in Costco stores.

 On the surface (pun intended), Mohawk Home seems like a very decent laminate flooring choice.
 And Costco laminate flooring reviews that specifically mention this product are generally good.
 But there are some downsides that seem to pop up too.
 Here’s how it all breaks down.